Archive

 esxcfg-vswtich -m 9000 vSwitch0

-esxcfg-vmknic -i 10.0.0.101 -n 255.255.0.0 -m 9000 iSCSI-1
+esxcfg-vmknic -a iSCSI -i 10.0.0.101 -n 255.255.0.0 -m 9000

-to confirm you have set the MTU (frame size) correctely, run the following….
+To confirm you have set the MTU (frame size) correctely, run the following….

 esxcfg-vmknic -l

 you should see your iSCSI kernel ports with a MTU of 9000 all going well.
+Confirm connectivity using

 vSphere and Multipathing iSCSI